Your tax code depends on your situation

 If we see that you're using the wrong tax code we'll ask your employer or payer to change it and notify you.
 We do this to stop you being taxed more than you should during the tax year or to help you avoid getting a bill at the end of the tax year.
 Talk to us if you disagree with our decision to change your tax code.

-What are tailored tax codes?
+What are tailored tax options?

 If you receive NZ Super